wwwxxch/eon-drive/README.md

     * General configuration - setup memory to be allocated (better to be 256 MB or more) and ephemeral storage
     * Environment variables - setup variables used in lambda function

+### Monitoring
+* Install Prometheus Node Exporter (https://prometheus.io/docs/guides/node-exporter/)
+* Create promethues.yml and docker-compose.yml for Prometheus and Grafana servers
+* Run containers using docker compose

+* Usually the monitoring servers and the target server are different.
+Here the Node server and monitoring servers are running on the same EC2 instance due to cost considerations
+* Be cautious with the IP address and port setting

 ## Release
+* 1.1.0
+  * Adding Prometheus configuration and enabling monitoring through Grafana
 * 1.0.0
   * Initial release